Economics essay: Keynesian and Monetarist Schools of Thought

 Discuss whether any elements of agreement have emerged in recent years between the two schools of thought.

 The discussion will introduce the main Keynesian and Monetarist concepts.
-It will then provide the diagrams for the two schools of thought.
+It will then provide the diagrams, see below, for the two schools of thought.
 These diagrams can be used to explain why particular decisions were made regarding macroeconomic policy.
 The problems with the different schools of thought are then addressed in their historical context.

 The second half of the essay is then considered with the growing consensus between the schools of thought.
 This emerging agreement is partly because inflation and unemployment have become arguably less serious in the last 10 to 15 years.
 The discussion concludes by arguing that there is still a role for Keynesian thinking in the formation of United Kingdom macroeconomic policy-making.